NERC-CEH/RMAVIS/inst/app/README.md

 **Core** - The core of the `RMAVIS` application, containing the functionality present in the original v1.0 release.

-**NicheModels** - Contains the ability to view the ecological niche models for selected plant species and make occurrence probability predictions.
+**ENM** - Contains the ability to view the ecological niche models for selected plant species and make occurrence probability predictions.

 **NVC Lookup** - Contains a searchable table, which can be used to